astronomer/docs/learn/airflow-params.md

 </Tabs>

-The configuration for the triggered run will be printed into the command line:
+The CLI prints configuration for the triggered run to the command line:

 ![CLI output](/img/guides/airflow-params_cli_param_output.png)